ivyjs/docs/routing.md

 # Route parameters

-To understand better how are we dealig with the parameters, lets see the example:
+To understand better how are we dealing with the parameters, lets see the example:

 ```
 Route.get('/user/:id/:action', 'UserController@actionHandler');